-Tales of Aggro is a character-driven story from Matteo Sedazzari set in Shepherd’s Bush/White City, West London that spans almost 40 years.
+Tales of Aggro is a character-driven story from Matteo Sedazzari set in Shepherd's Bush/White City, West London, spanning almost 40 years.

 It's a collection of short stories interlinked and all related to a likeable bunch of rogues, written in a fast-moving style that perfectly captures the camaraderie, banter and escapades of "ordinary people getting up to extraordinary adventures."

 Following on from his debut novel, A Crafty Cigarette (Tales of a Teenage Mod) which was met with great critical acclaim, Matteo has crafted yet another tale where the Character's primary interests are very close to the heart of all at Gents of London.
 Fashion, music and loyalty!

 Described by none other than Irvine Welsh as "A real slice of life told in the vernacular of the streets," - Tales of Aggro ( TOA) follows the adventures of The Magnificent Six, Oscar De Paul, Eddie the Casual, Dino, Quicksilver, Jamie Joe and Honest Ron.